MadeByMike/supermaya/site/posts/getting-started.md

 ## Color schemes

 Supermaya includes basic theming.
-Select an alternative to the black and white feature colors by modifying the `theme` key in:
+Select an alternative to the black and white feature colors by modifying the `theme` in:

 ```
 site/_data/site.js